Who is eligible to apply for a mini-grant?

 - Purchase of instructional equipment, textbooks, or office supplies.

-- Travel expenses for faculty or guest speakers.
+- Travel and lodging expenses for faculty or guest speakers.

 - Distinguished speaker's parking fee.